 Garden Pest Control

 In conclusion, companion planting drastically improves the harvest and drastically reduces pest populations.
-One thing to note, is that some herbs such as mint and oregano have strong root system and will overcrowd, and take over a garden very quickly.
-If planted with a buried 6” border around them it will keep them in check and stop its spreading.
+One thing to note is that some herbs such as mint and oregano have a strong root system and will overcrowd, and take over a garden very quickly.
+If planted with a buried 6” border around them, it will keep them in check and stop its spreading.

 The Vegetable Gardener’s Bible, 2nd Edition: Discover Ed’s High-Yield W-O-R-D System for All North American Gardening Regions: Wide Rows, Organic Methods, Raised Beds, Deep Soil.

 All New Square Foot Gardening, Second Edition: The Revolutionary Way to Grow More In Less Space.